DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Introduction

 \section{Introduction}

-Human motion generation controlled by diverse signals has become a pivotal area in computer vision, driven by its vast applications in virtual reality to animation, gaming, and human-computer interaction.
-The ability to generate realistic human motions that are precisely aligned with input conditions—such as textual descriptions \cite{humanmotion, guo2024momask, chen2023mld, guo_generating_3dhuman}, human speech \cite{Talkshow, emage, liu2024towards}, or even music \cite{aist++, siyao2022bailando, gong2023tm2d}—is essential for creating immersive and interactive experiences.
+Human motion generation controlled by diverse signals has become an emerging area in computer vision, driven by its vast applications in virtual reality to animation, gaming, and human-computer interaction.
+The ability to generate realistic human motions that are precisely aligned with input conditions—such as textual descriptions \cite{humanmotion, guo2024momask, chen2023mld, guo_generating_3dhuman}, human speech \cite{Talkshow, emage, probtalk}, or even music \cite{aist++, siyao2022bailando, gong2023tm2d}—is essential for creating immersive and interactive experiences.
 Two critical qualities define the success of such systems \cite{motionBERT_fidcannotcatch}: \textit{faithfulness}, ensuring that the generated motion accurately reflects the conditioning signal, and \textit{naturalness}, producing smooth and lifelike motions that are comfortable and convincing to human observers.
-A deficit in faithfulness can produce motions that are misaligned or irrelevant to the intended context, while even slight unnaturalness can disrupt user immersion, creating an uncanny valley effect \cite{uncanyvalley}.
+Deficiencies in faithfulness cause misaligned motions, while slight unnaturalness disrupts immersion and triggers the uncanny valley \cite{uncanyvalley} effect.